 Of course the first time, he told me, I took him to see his doctor.
 She suggested miralax and said to hold off on the milk.
 We did for the time suggested but his symptoms, which vary from each individual, always came back.

-----If you're noticing that your's or your little one's vomit seems to look sticky, that's the mucus expeling itself.
+----If you're noticing that you or your little one's vomit seems to look sticky, that's the mucus expeling itself.
 It has nowhere else to go.

 With my experience after the mucus is expelled from the body, tummy issues go away hence the 24hr bug.
 Hmmm.
 This is not the case for everyone but certainly for a lot of people. ------